Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Discussion and Future Work

-Nevertheless, the quadratic dependence on the height parameter $h$ is ultimately a consequence of the single-tape, graph-based representation of computation.
+Nevertheless, the quadratic dependence on the height parameter $h$ and linear dependence on width parameter $w$ is ultimately a consequence of the single-tape, graph-based representation of computation.
 In this model, tape positions and state transitions are unfolded into explicit tiers, causing a combinatorial blow-up in the number of edges that must be considered conservatively.
 Although this representation is well suited for formal correctness and feasibility arguments, it limits further asymptotic improvements.

 A promising direction for future work is to reformulate the feasible graph construction under the RAM model, which could further benefit input-dependent or large-state machines beyond the fixed-state cases tested here.
-Random-access memory allows direct transitions between relevant configurations without traversing intermediate tape positions.
-Under such a model, the time complexity of the computation can be bounded linearly relative to the input size, as the total number of required edges in the computation graph is reduced accordingly.
-Since the running time of the computation model depends polynomially on the number of edges, this reduction is expected to significantly lower the dominant polynomial degree of the algorithm.
+While a naive transition to RAM structures might increase edge complexity due to address register overhead, a more sophisticated modeling approach could allow direct transitions between relevant configurations without input-dependent size of states.
+The key challenge for future research lies in preserving model consistency while achieving a principled reduction in the total number of required edges.
+Since the running time of the computation model depends polynomially on the number of edges, such a refined reduction is expected to significantly lower the dominant polynomial degree of the algorithm.

-Formalizing this approach requires a careful redefinition of computation walks, precedence relations, and feasibility conditions to ensure that feasible walks are still preserved under the new model.
+Formalizing this approach requires a careful redefinition of the computation model and computation walks, index-precedence relations, and feasibility conditions to ensure that feasible walks are still preserved under the new model with the reduced edge size.
 While this paper focuses on optimizations within the single-tape computation framework, extending the feasible graph methodology to the RAM model and establishing the resulting complexity bounds remain important topics for future research.